Request to Join

 Dr. Fernandes is an Endocrinologist at Rhode Island Hospital and Assistant Professor of Medicine at the Warren Alpert Medical School of Brown University.
 She was an NEJM editorial fellow from 2018-2019.
 She completed her fellowship in Endocrinology at the University of Vermont.

 Mike is a cardiology fellow at Beth Israel Deaconess Medical Center and a former 2017-2018 NEJM Editorial Fellow.
 He graduated from Harvard Medical School and completed his internal medicine training at BIDMC.

 Rebecca is a hospitalist at Weill Cornell Medicine/New York Presbyterian Hospital and was a 2016-2017 NEJM Editorial Fellow.
-She graduated from Columbia University College of Physicians and Surgeons in 2013 and completed internal medicine residency at Massachusetts General Hospital in 2016, then worked as a hospitalist at Mass General from 2016-2018.
+She graduated from Columbia University College of Physicians and Surgeons in 2013, completed internal medicine residency at Massachusetts General Hospital from 2013-2016, and worked as a hospitalist at Mass General from 2016-2018.
 Her interests include medical education, quality improvement, patient safety, and health care delivery innovation.

 Ramya Ramaswami is a medical oncologist at the National Cancer Institute in the HIV AIDS Malignancy Branch, caring for patients with HIV and cancer.
 She was a 2016-2017 NEJM editorial fellow.
 She was a medical oncologist within the National Health Services of the United Kingdom.
 Ramya received her medical degree, postgraduate medical and oncology training from Imperial College London, and a masters in public health from Columbia University, Mailman School of Public Health.
 Her clinical and research interests include cancer prevention, viral driven cancers, as well as disparities and access issues in global oncology.
 She is now an oncologist in the HIV/AIDS Malignancy Branch at the National Cancer Institute.